The Traverse Theatre began life in 1963 as a theatre club in an

 organised by director Jim Haynes, John Calder and Kenneth Tynan.

-Within three years of existance, the tiny theatre club had produced
+Within three years of existence, the tiny theatre club had produced

 At the end of the 1960s, the Traverse moved to a larger space in